meinhardtmr/Python-API-Challenge/README.md

 Fig4.png - City Latitude vs Wind Speed chart cities.csv - Output file from WeatherPy.ipynb
-cities.csv.org - Original city output file from the starter code
+cities.csv.org - Original city output file from the starter code Also note the .gitignore file used to filter the api_keys.py from being stored in the repository as the file contains sensitive api keys